mandugo/iterated-prisoner-dilemma/README.md

 ## Development Note

+This project was developed as an experiment in LLM-assisted coding.
+The initial design and architecture were outlined in [`agents.md`](agents.md), which served as the blueprint for the entire framework.
+Subsequent development was carried out using AI coding assistants (Codex/GPT) based on that architectural specification.

-This project was developed with the assistance of Large Language Models (LLMs) and AI coding assistants.
-The code has been reviewed and tested, but contributors should be aware that some portions may have been generated or refactored using AI tools.
-All code follows the project's quality standards and has been validated through the test suite.
+The code has been reviewed and tested, and all components follow the project's quality standards as validated through the test suite.
+This project serves as both a functional IPD framework and a demonstration of structured LLM-assisted software development.

 ## License